totoluo/agent-lightning/examples/chartqa/README.md

     --group torch-gpu-stable
 ```

-**Note:** vLLM 0.10.2 is the tested version.
-Other versions may have compatibility issues.
+**Currently vLLM 0.10.2 is the only tested version.
+You might see issues like `cu_seqlens_q must be on CUDA` or flash-attn installation failures if you use other versions.** (See https://github.com/vllm-project/vllm/issues/27340)

 ## Dataset